BrandtHill/DJBot/README.md

 ### Play a song with sickening tremolo

-This will make it sound like when you talk into a spinning fan.
+This is the sound it makes when you talk into a spinning fan.

 `~play -f tremolo=d=1.0:f=12.0 https://www.youtube.com/watch?v=b4RJ-QGOtw4`